The galaxy of Coxeter groups: Preliminaries

 \begin{dfn}[Coxeter matrix] A \emph{Coxeter matrix} $M_S$ for a given finite set $S$ is a symmetric $\vert S \vert \times \vert S \vert$-matrix whose entries $\mst$, with $s,t \in S$, satisfy the following conditions: all diagonal entries $\ord{s,s}$ equal $1$ and all off-diagonal entries belong to $\N_{\geq 2} \cup \Menge{\infty}$. \end{dfn}

-\begin{dfn}[Coxeter groups and systems] A \emph{Coxeter system} consists of a triple $(W,S,M_S)$ where $W$ is a group, $S \subset W$ is a generating set and $M_S$ is a Coxeter matrix for $S$ for which $W$ admits a presentation of the following form:
+\begin{dfn}[Coxeter groups and systems] A \emph{Coxeter system} consists of a triple $(W,S,M_S)$ where $W$ is a group, $S$ a finite subset of $W$ is a generating set, and $M_S$ is a Coxeter matrix for $S$ for which $W$ admits a presentation of the following form:

 A \emph{Coxeter group} is the underlying group $W$ arising from a Coxeter system $(W,S,M_S)$.
-The set $S \subset W$ is usually called a \emph{Coxeter generating set} for $W$.
+The set $S \subseteq W$ is usually called a \emph{Coxeter generating set} for $W$.
 The \emph{type} (or \emph{Coxeter type}) of a Coxeter system $(W,S,M_S)$ is the pair $(S,M_S)$.
 We say that two Coxeter systems $(W_1,S_1,M_{S_1})$ and $(W_2,S_2,M_{S_2})$ \emph{have the same type} (or are \emph{isomorphic}) if there is a bijection $f \colon S_1 \to S_2$ such that, for each $s,t\in S_1$, the corresponding entry $m_{f(s),f(t)}$ in $M_{S_2}$ is equal to the original entry $m_{s,t}$ in $M_{S_1}$. \end{dfn}

 For brevity, one typically omits the Coxeter matrix in the notation and speaks about `the' Coxeter system $(W,S)$.
 We remark that two systems of the same type have isomorphic underlying Coxeter groups.